Why Sooner Isn’t Better

-It’s true that, at 56, I’m not terribly different than my 57-year-old buddy in terms of my abilities, skills, or perceptions.
-There is nothing that he can do at 57 that I can’t do as well at 56.
+When it comes to adults, a year is not the least bit significant in a developmental sense.
+In other words, when I was 40, I wasn't at all different from my lifelong buddy Greg, who's a year older than I am, in terms of my abilities, skills or perceptions.
+There was nothing he could do at 41 that I couldn't do as well at 40.
 But when we were four and five, that one-year gap would have been momentous.
 And, given that today’s kindergarten curriculum is what used to be the first grade curriculum, even many of the “older” kindergarteners are often struggling with the tasks at hand.

 Therefore, by pushing their child, by seeing to it that she is one of the youngest in the class, these well meaning parents haven’t given their child a boost at all – they have actually engineered the exact opposite, putting their little one at far higher risk for struggles and even failure.

 THE WISDOM OF WAITING